144.8K

 Episodes

-The Cardiovascular CME podcast is a new educational offering from Mayo Clinic, featuring content geared towards physicians, physician assistants, and nurse practitioners who are interested in exploring a multitude of cardiology-related topics.
+The Cardiovascular CME podcast is a free educational offering from Mayo Clinic, featuring content geared towards physicians, physician assistants, and nurse practitioners who are interested in exploring a multitude of cardiology-related topics.
 Tune in and subscribe to explore today’s most pressing cardiology topics with your colleagues at Mayo Clinic and gain valuable insights that can be directly applied to your practice.
 No CME credit offered for podcast episodes at this time.

 Episodes

-- What is the prevalence of MAC?
+- What is the PathECG?

-NEW Cardiovascular Education App:
+Cardiovascular Education App:

 The Mayo Clinic Cardiovascular CME App is an innovative educational platform that features cardiology-focused continuing medical education wherever and whenever you need it.
 Use this app to access other free content and browse upcoming courses.
 Download it for free in Apple or Google stores today!